-set\import\sys\environment (val)
+set\import\sys\environment(val)

 If set to true, the submission script will load the system environment variables.

-Parameters val (bool) - load the environment if True
+Parameters val (bool) - load the environment if True set\max\memory\kb(val)

-set\max\memory\kb(val)

 Set the maximum memory (in KiloBytes) to be asked to the scheduler.

-set\max\wallclock\seconds(val)
+Parameters val - an integer.
+Default=None set\max\wallclock\seconds(val)

 Set the wallclock in seconds asked to the scheduler.

-set\mpirun\extra\params (extra\params)
+Parameters val - An integer.
+Default=None set\mpirun\extra\params(extra\params)

 Set the extra params to pass to the mpirun (or equivalent) command after the one provided in computer.mpirun\command.
-Example: mpirun -np 8 extra\params[0] extra\params[1] ... exec.x set\parser\name (parser)

-Parameters extra\params - must be a list of strings, one for each extra parameter set\prepend\text(val)
+Example: mpirun -np 8 extra\params[0] extra\params[1] ... exec.x Parameters extra\params - must be a list of strings, one for each extra parameter set\parser\name (parser)

 Set a string for the output parser Can be None if no output plugin is available or needed.
 Parameters parser - a string identifying the module of the parser.
 Such module must be located within the folder 'aiida/parsers/plugins'